tyh835/ec2-snapshotalyzer/README.md

 `pipenv run python main.py <command> <resource> <options>`

-`command` can be list, start, stop, or create.
+`command` can be list, start, stop, reboot, or create.

 `resource` can be instances, volumes, or snapshots as appropriate.